-NOMINATING AND CORPORATE GOVERNANCE COMMITTEE 1 Meeting in 2022 2022 Members Michael R. Klein Michael J. Glosserman Laura Cox Kaplan Christopher J. Nassetta (Chair) Independence Each member of the committee is independent.
-Role and Responsibilities
+NOMINATING AND CORPORATE GOVERNANCE COMMITTEE 4 2023 Members Independence Meeting in 2023 Michael R. Klein Michael J. Glosserman Laura Cox Kaplan Christopher J. Nassetta (Chair) Each member of the committee is independent.
+Role and Responsibilities The Nominating and Corporate Governance Committee identifies individuals gualified to become Board members, recommends to the Board

 The Nominating and Corporate Governance Committee identifies individuals qualified to become Board members, recommends to the Board director candidates and performs a leadership role in shaping the Company's corporate governance.
 The Nominating and Corporate Governance Committee operates under a written charter adopted by the Board and reviewed annually by the Nominating and Corporate Governance Committee.
-This charter is available in the "Leadership" section of the Company's website under Governance Documents at http://investors.costargroup.com/leadership.
+This charter is available in the "Investors" section of the Company's website under Corporate Governance - Governance Documents.